Urology Care Foundation - What is Conn's Syndrome?

 Causes

-Most cases are random but some are passed down from a parent.
-Conn’s Syndrome could be due to a tumor on the adrenal gland (a benign cortical adenoma).
-It may be caused by an odd growth in both adrenal glands (known as a bilateral adrenal hyperplasia).
-Both health problems cause too much aldosterone to be released.
+Most cases are not inherited, but some are passed down from a parent.
+Conn’s Syndrome is due to a tumor on the adrenal gland (a benign cortical adenoma), causing too much aldosterone to be released.

 • Fluid loss